Let’s speak facts:

 It’s the automated onboarding part that concerns me.

-For the perfect automated What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…., you have to play a guessing game if you don’t have behavioral data from your users’ sessions(start using Hotjar!)
+For the perfect automated user onboarding, you have to play a guessing game if you don’t have behavioral data from your users’ sessions(start using Hotjar!)

 But since you’re a great product leader, you already do.
 All that remains is to create the user onboarding experience so

-go ahead and put in a request to your developer so start using UserGuiding for easily creating it yourself!
+go ahead and put in a request to your developer to start using UserGuiding for easily creating it yourself!

 UserGuiding is a 3rd-party user onboarding solution that is perfect for companies that want to create the best training wheels out there.